-Specific goal 1: To promote the dissemination and implementation of international standards and best practices for the management of national statistical offices and the integration and coordination of national statistical systems.

-Specific goal 2: To promote greater effectiveness and efficiency in the processes of production and dissemination of statistics through the use of new data sources and modernization of the production function.
+- Specific goal 1: To encourage the adoption of international best practices regarding the integration and coordination of national statistical systems by national statistical offices. - Specific goal 2: To promote the dissemination and implementation of international standards and best practices for the management of national statistical offices. - Specific goal 3: To promote greater effectiveness and efficiency in the processes of production and dissemination of statistics through the use of new data sources and modernization of the production function, especially by taking advantage of administrative records for statistical purposes and the opportunities offered by the data revolution. - Specific goal 4: To promote systemic linkages between and the integration of statistical production and geography. - Specific goal 5: To broaden statistical culture and encourage the use of existing data to help strengthen national statistical systems and support evidence-based decision-making in public policies.